 This means that nations should indeed focus on building GDP as they come out of poverty.
-But once they are reasonably well off, other measures become more important.
+But once they are reasonably well off, other measures become more important and relevant.

 For example, between 1972 and 2014 – a period of known economic growth – reported happiness in the United States was stable (General Social Survey).
 Our incomes grew, but they did not make us happier.

 That makes sense, right?
 If you have $1000 to your name, having another $1000 will do wonders.
 But if you already have $100,000, an additional $10,000 is likely to have little impact on your true well-being.
 Moreover, if you have $200,000 but you get it from a soul-sucking job, you still probably won’t be happy per se.

 So the notion that GDP growth and wealth accumulation should always be our core economic goal is tenuous – at best.

 Not only is there not much of a lasting correlation between GDP and well-being, growing our GDP actually hurts us and our planet.